-To ensure the highest level of supervision, the BSBI Rabbi appoints a kosher supervisor (mashgiach) to oversee and inspect the kitchens and facilities.
+To ensure the highest level of supervision, a kosher supervisor to oversee and inspect the kitchens and facilities.
 In addition, he sets and revises the Kashrut policies and standards as needed.
-It is requested that advance notice be given prior to bringing food items into the facility.
+It is required that advance notice be given prior to bringing food items into the facility.